 The standard range is the lowest in protection that is available, however, they are made up of a lot of the older colours such as cream, opal and bronze.

 The light transmission is very high but also the heat that filters through these standard sheets.

-The SolarSmart range is by far and away the most popular range that we use and recommend with great reasons.
+The SolarSmart range is by far the most popular range that we use and recommend it for great reasons.

 The filtered light is less than the standard range but the heat transmission is far superior and all are rated at 99.9% UV.

 They also possess anti-glare and are extremely strong to withstand most of what Perth’s weather can throw at them.